dojo/docs/dojox/widget/Calendar.rst

  <script type="text/javascript">
    dojo.require("dojox.widget.Calendar");
  </script>
- <div dojoType="dojox.widget.Calendar"></div>
+ <div data-dojo-type="dojox.widget.Calendar"></div>

-As shown in the example above, the ''dojox/widget/Calendar/Calendar.css'' CSS file must be included on the page, the JavaScript can be loaded using ''dojo.require("dojox.widget.Calendar")'', and a calendar can be placed on the page using the ''dojoType'' attribute.
+As shown in the example above, the ''dojox/widget/Calendar/Calendar.css'' CSS file must be included on the page, the JavaScript can be loaded using ''dojo.require("dojox.widget.Calendar")'', and a calendar can be placed on the page using the ''data-dojo-type'' attribute.

 ========